dascentral/ubuntu-dotfiles/wordpress.md

 ## Overview

 Setting up and maintaining a WordPress installation across multiple environments can be a bit tricky.
-Below is what we currently believe to be best practice.
+Below is what I currently believe to be best practice.

 Primary content source, per usual, is [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-install-wordpress-with-lemp-on-ubuntu-16-04).